Sometimes we get so busy trying to raise money that we lose sight of something important: Why people give.

 There’s always a driving emotion that causes people to give.
 Donors may give out of empathy, sympathy, fear, guilt, or even anger.

 Maybe your donors have walked a mile in the same shoes as your program participants.
 A woman who has escaped an abusive husband may give to your women’s shelter out of empathy.
-People who give to your legal defense fund for immigrants may feel anger at how immigrants are treated.
+People who give to your legal defense fund for immigrants may feel angry at how immigrants are treated.

 Developing an understanding of why people give can help you figure out which psychological triggers will lead to donations for your cause.
 You can design your marketing and fundraising materials to appeal to the right emotions.